 Reduce your college costs with grant funding.
 Grants are gift awards that do not need to be repaid.
 Most grants are awarded based on financial need.

-Elmhurst students receive grants from the College itself and from the state and federal governments.
+Elmhurst students receive grants from the University itself and from the state and federal governments.
 To apply for a grant, complete the Free Application for Federal Student Aid (FAFSA).

-The United States Department of Education awards Pell Grants to students who demonstrate significant financial need.
-These grants range in value from $606 to $5,920 per year.
+Federal Pell Grants are available to eligible students who demonstrate significant financial need.
+These grants range in value from $767 to $7,395 for the 2023-24 year.
 Students must be enrolled in their first undergraduate degree program to qualify.

 Federal Supplemental Educational Opportunity Grants (FSEOG)

-FSEOG funds are awarded to students with the greatest financial need.
-Typically, awards range in value from $100 to $4,000 a year.
-To be eligible for FSEOG funds, a student must be receiving a Pell Grant and be enrolled full time.
+- Federal FSEOG funds are typically awarded to students with the greatest financial need.
+Awards range in value from $100 to $4,000 a year.

 - For more information about federal grants, see the Federal Student Aid website

 Through the Monetary Award Program (MAP), the State of Illinois provides need-based grants to qualified Illinois residents attending approved Illinois residents attending approved Illinois colleges.
 Administered by the Illinois Student Assistance Commission, the program provides grants of up to $7,200 per year to eligible recipients.
 Eligibility is considered by submitting the FAFSA each year.
 Funding is allocated on a first-come-first-served basis, so it is recommended to apply as early as possible each year.

 - For more information, see the ISAC’s MAP pages